samirmartins/pydaq/README.md

 - PySide6 (>=6.7.1), PySide6_Addons, PySide6_Essentials and shiboken6 as a Graphical User Interface framework
 - pyserial (>=3.5) to manage data to/from Arduino
 - sysidentpy (==0.3.4) for model acquisition
+- pandas for model acquisition
+- bitarray to PRBS signal generation

 ---